alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/AMD-GPU-Operator-in-SUSE-Kubernetes.md

 ###   Install out-of-tree AMD GPU Drivers with the Operator. <ins> Can be used for some specific custom configurations. </INS>

 > [!NOTE]
-> *These steps are not needed if using default SLES 15 OS as it has included ROCM as part of the kernel.
+> *These steps are not needed if using default SLES 15 OS as it has included amdgpu driver as part of the kernel.
 > It can be used when extra tools and libraries are needed from AMD upstream ROCM repo.
 >
 > Latest validation on rocm-operator 1.2.0 and driver 6.4.0.*